 When we were first introduced to Steve Harvey, he was a stand-up comedian headlining the Kings Of Comedy Tour, but he has gone on to star in his own sitcom, The Steve Harvey Show, produce and host his own talk show, release multiple books which have turned into films, and now a motivational tour.
 Not to mention he landed a star on the Hollywood Walk of Fame!

-Earlier this month, Steve hosted his Act Like A Success, Think Like A Success Conference in Washington D.C. (based on his latest book), where he dropped some heavy pearls of wisdom to hopefuls who looked forward to becoming business owners and entrepreneurs.
+Last year, Steve hosted a Act Like A Success, Think Like A Success Conference in Washington D.C. (based on his latest book), where he dropped some heavy pearls of wisdom to hopefuls who looked forward to becoming business owners and entrepreneurs.
 Our friends at MadameNoire were there for a behind-the-scenes session to hear what Steve had to say about being homeless and living in his car before he got his act together.

 Sounding like the wise uncle at the family reunion that everybody should listen to, Steve said anything worth having will require some sort of sacrifice, don’t dwell in the past if you’re looking toward a future, never compromise who you are, and always remember, you have to give up something to get something.

 Here are a few gems he discussed below:

 1. Success came at a price and over time

 The road to success is always under construction.[…] I retired from stand-up in August of 2012 to get to where I am today.
 You always have to